indaam/jade-test/README.md

 or
  npm install grunt --save-dev | npm install

-Than copy The path > Paste to Command line & enter grunt
+Than copy The path > Paste to Command line & "grunt" Enter